 Deegan spent 2007 serving as the head coach of the Southern Ohio Copperheads of the Great Lakes Summer Collegiate League.
 That season Deegan led the Copperheads to the most wins in franchise history (25), and the best postseason finish in franchise history.
 He was named the GLSCL Manager of the Year at the conclusion of the season.

-Deegan and his wife, Lowrie have children, Joey (3) and Elizabeth (1).
+Deegan and his wife, Lowrie have four children and reside in Granville.

 What they're saying about Mike Deegan...

 "As sorry as we are to see Coach Deegan leave Marietta, we are equally proud.
 Coach Deegan has been an essential part of our success over the last nine years and we feel confident his successes will continue at Denison.
 Mike is one of the best young coaches in the country and the Big Red are fortunate to have him leading their program." - - - Marietta Head Baseball Coach, Brian Brewer

 "I think a lot of Mike Deegan as a person, mentor, teacher, and coach.
 He is a person of character and represents values that supersede winning baseball games.
 He has made a tremendous impact helping Coach Brewer maintain a championship culture at Marietta over the last few years.
 We who know him are appreciative of Denison for giving him this wonderful opportunity to coach and teach baseball at a tremendous academic university." - - - Vanderbilt Head Baseball Coach, Tim Corbin